 Did you know that unsafe power poles can lead to fires or electric shock?
-Keeping them safe is your responsibility.

 Most private power poles across Queensland are reaching the end of their serviceable lifespan after 30-50 years and are subject to structural issues due to weather, termites, rot and corrosion.

 As a property owner, it's your responsibility to check and maintain these power poles.
 If you're a tenant or leasing a property that has a private power pole, notify your property agent or landlord.

 We work alongside the Electrical Safety Office to raise awareness of the responsibilities of private power pole owners.

 How do I know if the power pole is my responsibility?